-Strasburg, Nats lack their usual pop and the Cardinals make them pay
+With his velocity down and his command AWOL, Stephen Strasburg is hammered in St. Louis

 “Nothing specific,” Strasburg said of why he struggled so much.
 “I think it’s just April and you have to get into a routine, get into a five-day rotation and go out there and make the adjustments in between.”

 He didn’t get a swing and miss until his 51st pitch.
 His average fastball velocity for the start, 90.6, was notably lower than in his season debut last week (92.7).
-At one point, after the Nolan Arenado and Carpenter tagged him with two homers in the third, he sat on a folding chair in the tunnel and rubbed his right shoulder and the base of his neck.
-He’d go on to start two more innings.
+At one point, after Nolan Arenado and Carpenter tagged him with home runs in the third, he sat on a folding chair in the tunnel and rubbed his right shoulder and the base of his neck.
+He’d go on to pitch two more innings.

 “We watched him, he didn’t complain about anything,” said Manager Dave Martinez.
 “For us, it’s part of the process.
 He hasn’t pitched in a year.
 We got to get him out there.
 We have to stretch him out, we have to build him up.”

 When asked about the television shot of Strasburg rubbing his shoulder, Martinez said he didn’t hear about it until after the game.
-He explained that pitchers “do all kinds of stuff in the tunnel down there," and attributed Strasburg’s struggles to his mechanics being a “little off.”
+He explained that pitchers “do all kinds of stuff in the tunnel down there," and attributed Strasburg’s night to his mechanics being a “little off.”
+Strasburg offered a similar characterization.

-The manager maintained that Strasburg didn’t mention any pain in his shoulder or neck.
+His manager maintained that Strasburg didn’t mention any pain in his shoulder or neck.

 “Quite honestly, that shot shouldn’t have been shown.
-So I’m a little perturbed about that,” Martinez said, referring to footage from the Cardinals’ broadcast since no visiting teams have crews on site this season.
+So I’m a little perturbed about that,” Martinez said, referring to footage from the Cardinals’ broadcast since no visiting teams have crews on-site this season.
 “That camera is not supposed to be down in that tunnel.”

+Strasburg agreed with Martinez that that particular camera shouldn’t been on him.

+“I think it’s a joke, to be honest, that they shoot in the tunnel,” Strasburg said.
+“There’s got to be some sort of safe place in the stadium.
+I’m 32 years old.
+I’ve been doing this a long time.
+There’s been plenty of other starts where something is not feeling right, whether you treat yourself or you have a trainer come treat you, it’s just part of the business.
+I went out there, I gave it everything I had, just wasn’t good enough tonight.
+But there should be some sort of privacy, because people don’t watch games on TV to watch some sort of spy camera watching what the player is doing in the tunnel.”

 This would trigger concern for any pitcher on a seven-year, $245 million contract.
 Yet with Strasburg, any shakiness is amplified by a vast injury history.
 He underwent carpal tunnel surgery last August and missed most of the season.
 He was briefly sidelined this spring by rupturing the plantaris tendon in his left calf (a muscle doctors told him he doesn’t need).
 His career is otherwise filled with instances like this.